cx48/BelResume/README.md

 ***A beautiful, modern, and minimal single-page resume site***

 Powered by [Zola](https://getzola.org/).
-Styled with Tailwind CSS & Font Awesome.
+Styled with Tailwind CSS & Font Awesome

-> 💡 “Bel” in French means beautiful — this is your beautiful résumé!
+> “Bel” in French means beautiful — this is your beautiful résumé!

 ## Preview

+[BelResumé](https://cx48.github.io/BelResumePreview/) can be deployed for free using GitHub Pages or Vercel

 #### Light Mode